lukas99/ysg-manager/ysg-manager-server/README.md

 ```

 pgAdmin is then available in your browser under http://localhost:80.
+In the pgAdmin preferences dialog, set the binary path of the correct PostgreSQL version (to use backup and restore functionalities).

+#### Connect to local database
 Then register a new server with the following configurations:
 * Name: localhost
 * Host name/address: host.docker.internal